Full access for 30 days.

 Absolutely!
-In 2019, users who spent 20 minutes per day studying with Hack Chinese learned ~400-600 words each month on average.
-And, because every study session tests knowledge of words learned before, students are confident that they really know these words.
+In 2019, users who spent 25 minutes per day studying with Hack Chinese learned ~400-600 words each month on average.

 Of course, results vary.
 If you spend less time each day, or study less than once per day, you will learn less.
 If you spend more time, you will learn more.

 The most number of words we've seen learned in one month so far is 2142.

 Read this answer carefully.
 It may change your outcome with Mandarin learning.

 All languages (including Mandarin) have a lot more vocabulary than grammar rules.
 And it's not even close.
 For every grammar pattern there is to learn, there are 500+ words.

 Which is why most polyglots (people who have learned multiple languages) agree: the stronger your vocabulary, the easier all other types of language learning becomes.

 Hack Chinese aims to be the best tool available anywhere to increase your Mandarin Chinese vocabulary.

 Fluency is the result of knowledge and practice.

 Hack Chinese will prepare you for high-quality practice by giving you high-quality knowledge.